brantburnett/btburnett.com/_posts/2021-12-17-string-interpolation-trickery.md

 {: .notice--info}
 This blog is one of The December 17th entries on the [2021 C# Advent Calendar](https://www.csadvent.christmas/).
 Thanks for having me again Matt!

-Recently, every November we've gotten a new version of C# paired with a new version of .NET.
-And, every year this new version is packed with great new features.
+For the last few years we've gotten a new version of C# paired with a new version of .NET each November.
+And every year this new version is packed with great new features.
 For me, one of the coolest features is [interpolated string handlers](https://devblogs.microsoft.com/dotnet/string-interpolation-in-c-10-and-net-6/).

 Interpolated string handlers are primarily designed to provide a performance boost building strings.
 But is there more to them than meets the eye?
-I believe that they lay the groundwork doing much more than just building strings faster.
+I believe that they lay the groundwork for doing much more than just building strings faster.

 ## Interpolated String Handler Overview

 First, let's start with an overview of how interpolated string handlers work.
-For a more in depth look, see the [blog post from Stephen Toub](https://devblogs.microsoft.com/dotnet/string-interpolation-in-c-10-and-net-6/).
+For a more in-depth look, see the [blog post from Stephen Toub](https://devblogs.microsoft.com/dotnet/string-interpolation-in-c-10-and-net-6/).

 When using C# 9, interpolating a string is optimized by the compiler in a variety of ways.
 However, in many cases